mariuskilian/mariuskilian.github.io/resources/writeups/poke-arena/poke-arena.md

 <details open>
   <summary>
-    <h4>Local &rarr; Global</h4>
+    <h4>Local to Global</h4>
   </summary><br>

 Local events that need to be sent globally are handled similarly.
-They are subscribed to as described in the earlier [Local Events](#local-events) section.
+They are subscribed to as described in the earlier [Local Events](#event-system/local-events) section.
 Here's the code snippet for this subscription, as a bit of a recap.

 <div class="code-snippet" csname="ClientGlobalEventMan"><a target="_blank" href="https://github.com/mariuskilian/Poke-Arena/blob/f27d920b8b45b620df1d2a126aa1b886bdc6777d/Assets/Scripts/Client/ClientGlobalEventMan.cs#L46">⠀</a></div>